zik-uralov/daily-jokes/joke_history.md

 - 2025-11-06 00:02:12: Chuck Norris' testicles do not produce sperm.
 They produce tiny white ninjas that recognize only one mission: seek and destroy. (source: https://geek-jokes.sameerkumar.website/api?format=json)
 - 2025-11-06 00:22:14: All browsers support the hex definitions #chuck and #norris for the colors black and blue. (source: https://geek-jokes.sameerkumar.website/api?format=json)
 - 2025-11-06 00:22:37: To whoever stole my copy of Microsoft Office, I will find you.
 You have my Word! (source: https://v2.jokeapi.dev/joke/Any?type=single)
+- 2025-11-06 00:42:40: Why did the kid cross the playground?
+To get to the other slide. (source: https://icanhazdadjoke.com/)